I am reposting this because of the huge response several years ago. Thought it would be helpful again for many people who have lost their spouse.

-My dad died almost six years ago.
-Mom misses Dad and was discouraged about Mark 12:25 which her paraphrased Living Bible improperly rendered “will not be married” in heaven.
+My dad died almost nine years ago.
+My mom is now 99 1/2 years old and will be 100 on November 12, 2021.
+Mom misses Dad, especially since they were married for 73 years.
+She was discouraged about Mark 12:25 which her paraphrased Living Bible improperly rendered “will not be married” in heaven.

 I wrote the following to comfort my Mom…

 Mom, I know it is important to you since Dad’s death as you look forward to eternity and speculate about relationships in heaven.
 It is important to me too, knowing I want to be with my wife Janet in heaven.

 You quoted Mark 12:25 from the Living Bible where it says husbands and wives “won’t be married in heaven.”
 It is the Living Bible translation – which is not a translation but a paraphrase – that renders the words “they won’t be married.”
 The paraphrased Living Bible takes great liberties and is quite inaccurate.

 Here is how other Protestant translations translate the verse (since I know you like the Protestant translations even though the Catholic Bibles word it the same):

 “For when they shall rise from the dead, they neither marry, nor are given in marriage; but are as the angels which are in heaven.”

 “For when they rise from the dead, they neither marry nor are given in marriage, but are like angels in heaven.”